PrateekSinghRajput/30_Hours_IoT_Workshop_Using_ESP32/README.md

 # 30 Hours IoT Workshop Using ESP32 ⚡️📡

 Welcome to the **30 Hours IoT Workshop Using ESP32** repository!
-This project repository contains a comprehensive set of lessons and example codes designed to help you master IoT development using the powerful ESP32 microcontroller.
+This project repository contains a comprehensive set of lessons and example codes designed to help you master IoT development using the powerful RISC ESP32 microcontroller.

 ---